 You might think this somewhat jaded attitude has come with age and experience, but I remember exactly when I stopped dealing in the business of making resolutions.

-I was twenty-four, single, and out on the town celebrating New Year’s Eve with my best friend and my brother.
-That year, I resolved to give up cigarettes for good and I made a really, really big deal about it, as I supposed people were accustomed to doing when making important resolutions.
-This was the first time I had tried to quit smoking, and for some reason, I had decided it would be easy, that despite everything I had ever read or heard about quitting, I would just magically and effortlessly become a non-smoker at the stroke of midnight.
+I was twenty-four, single, and out on the town celebrating New Year’s Eve in Richmond with my best friend and my brother.
+That year, I resolved to give up cigarettes for good and I made a really, really big deal about it – as I supposed people were accustomed to doing when making important resolutions.
+This was the first time I had tried to quit smoking, and for some reason, I had decided it would be easy.
+That despite everything I had ever read or heard about quitting, I would just magically and effortlessly become a non-smoker at the stroke of midnight.

 1. Camp, more often.

 Lo and behold, we did manage to go camping with the kids a few times that year.
 After a rather hasty review process on the way home from Crabtree Falls, we declared our couple’s resolution strategy a tremendous success, and in effect, “resolved to resolve as a couple” every year thereafter.

 So over the last several holiday seasons, my personal approach has been to mumble